MNPowerShellGroup/MeetingNotes/2019-01/PowerShell 6 - A Brief History.md

 * .NET core 2.2 released December 2018
 * Powershell 6.2 in preview 2 in December 2018
 * .NET core 3.0 projected release early 2019
+  * Preview 1 can be found here - <https://github.com/dotnet/core/blob/master/release-notes/3.0/preview/3.0.0-preview1.md>

-## Announcements from Connect
+## Announcements from Connect in December 2018

-* .NET core 3.0 is in preview and will be released earl next year.
+* .NET core 3.0 is in preview and will be released early next year.
 The first releases of .NET core where focused on web app based development and serverside enhancements. .NET core 3 will turn its attention to the desktop experience.
 * WPF, WinForms, and WinUI are now open-source and available on GitHub.
   * WPF - <https://github.com/dotnet/wpf>
   * WinForms - <https://github.com/dotnet/winforms>